Regroton Side Effects

 Generic Name: chlorthalidone / reserpine

-Note: This document contains side effect information about chlorthalidone / reserpine.
-Some of the dosage forms listed on this page may not apply to the brand name Regroton.
+Note: This page contains side effects data for the generic drug chlorthalidone / reserpine.
+It is possible that some of the dosage forms included below may not apply to the brand name Regroton.

 For the Consumer

 Applies to chlorthalidone / reserpine: oral tablet

 If you experience any of the following serious side effects, stop taking chlorthalidone and reserpine and seek emergency medical attention:

 an allergic reaction (difficulty breathing; closing of your throat; swelling of your lips, tongue, or face; or hives);

 a very irregular heartbeat;